iCasciola/iCasciola.github.io/content/Geography/Dragons/_index.md

 Human.
 Longest ruling Dragon, found her crown in a dragon's hoard before the Shattering, and used it to create a powerful and lasting empire.

 ### Novaral The Rebel
 Tiefling.
 Took their Crown in a fair fight after challenging their emperor, who they were a consort for before.
 Used it to become an incredibly powerful fighter.
-Shaping their body and their lands to be the shape they desired.